Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Ethical Considerations

 Our proposed Causal2Vec can be applied to a wide range of real-world applications, including information retrieval and LLM-based retrieval-augmented generation systems.
-However, LLMs suffer from biases and hallucinations, which could potentially lead to negative societal impacts.
+However, LLMs are known to suffer from biases and hallucinations, which could potentially lead to negative social impacts.